 ❌ Matching to Fabric

 Matching paint exactly to fabric/furniture often looks wrong.
-Choose complementary tones instead.
+Use Pantone or RAL references as a direction, then choose complementary tones.

 ❌ Trusting Only Digital